UD-Math-Data-Science-1/notes/_sources/clustering/dbscan.md

 ```

-At least some of these are ambiguous at best, but in other cases the failure to be clustered is harder to explain.
+Some of these images are ambiguous at best, but in other cases the failure to be clustered with the rest of the class is harder to explain.